mbi/django-front/docs/setup.rst

     {% front_edit_scripts editor="epiceditor" %}

-The EpicEditor scripts are loaded from a CDN, no need to include anything else in your base template.
+The EpicEditor scripts are served directly from django-front's static folders, no need to include anything else in your base template.

 *******************************
 Passing arguments to the editor